miladrahimi/p-manager/README.md

     1. Open the "Servers" tab, and enter the foreign Shadowsocks server
     2. Open the "Settings" tab, and import users from the old app.
     3. In the "Settings" tab, set `Shadowsocks Host` to the bridge server IP address.
-    4. Open a user profile and check if it works fine!
+    4. Open a user profile and check if its shadowsocks link works fine!
 5. Run `docker compose down` for the `shadowsocks` (old) app.
 6. Run `docker compose down` for the `outline-bridge-server` app.
 7. Update the HTTP port to 80 in the `configs/main.local.json` file.